-The Oscars is Encouraging Celebrities to Wear Sustainable Fashion on The Red Carpet
+The Oscars is encouraging celebrities to wear sustainable fashion on the red carpet

 “While the Academy remains consistent in our commitment to operating as a socially responsible organization with sustainability at our core, we acknowledge that there is always more we can do.
 We are proud to partner with RCGD Global.
 Its thought leadership and expertise, along with the active engagement of Academy members, will continue to support our forward and necessary momentum,” explains Jeanell English, Academy executive vice president of impact and inclusion.

 This sustainable red carpet fashion guide, accessible online, aims to encourage guests to turn to vintage pieces, by renting or borrowing clothes from the archives of the great fashion houses.
-It also promotes upcycling, and encourages guests to favor textiles derived from natural sources, such as linen, hemp and wool, or plant-based biosourced materials.
-Regardless of the outfit chosen, the Academy, in partnership with RCDG, is calling on guests to favor more sustainable production methods, especially when it comes to dyes and coloration techniques, as well as to turn to ethical brands.
+It also promotes upcycling and encourages guests to favour textiles derived from natural sources, such as linen, hemp and wool, or plant-based biosourced materials.
+Regardless of the outfit chosen, the Academy, in partnership with RCDG, is calling on guests to favour more sustainable production methods, especially when it comes to dyes and colouration techniques, as well as to turn to ethical brands.

 But this notion of sustainability extends beyond the event itself, taking into consideration the final destination of red carpet outfits.
 The guide recommends offering a second life to these exceptional clothes, either by keeping them for another event or by getting them transformed or altered.
 Otherwise, garments could be sold or donated to a non-profit organization, for example.
 It just remains to be seen if the guests will (really) follow these examples of good practice.
 Find out in four months’ time.